tiprankstipranks

 We could be adversely affected if we experience shortages of components from our suppliers or if disruptions in the supply chain lead to parts shortages for our customers.

 A portion of our annual cost of sales is driven by the purchase of goods.
 We select our suppliers based on total value (including price, delivery and quality), taking into consideration their production capacities and financial condition, and we expect that they will be able to support our needs.
-There is no assurance that adverse financial conditions, including bankruptcies of our suppliers, reduced levels of production, natural disasters, staffing shortages, supply chain issues or other problems experienced by our suppliers will not result in shortages or delays in their supply of components to us.
-For example, the COVID-19 pandemic has resulted in labor shortages and supply chain disruptions.
+Adverse financial conditions, including bankruptcies of our suppliers, reduced levels of production, natural disasters, staffing shortages, supply chain issues or other problems experienced by our suppliers may result in shortages or delays in their supply of components to us.
 Any significant production disruption could have a material impact on our operations, operating results and financial condition.
 If we were to experience a significant or prolonged shortage of critical components from our suppliers, we may be unable to meet our production schedules for some of our key products and to ship such products to our customers in a timely fashion, which would adversely affect our sales, profitability and customer relations.

 Costs - Risk 1

-The fees to be paid to our Manager pursuant to the Management Services Agreement, the offsetting Management Services Agreements and integration services agreements and the profit allocation to be paid to certain persons who are employees and partners of our Manager, as holders of the Allocation Interests, pursuant to the LLC Agreement may significantly reduce the amount of earnings and cash available for distribution to our shareholders.
+The fees to be paid to our Manager pursuant to the Management Services Agreement, and the offsetting management services agreements and the profit allocation to be paid to certain persons who are employees and partners of our Manager, as Holders of the Allocation Interests, pursuant to the LLC Agreement may significantly reduce the amount of earnings and cash available for distribution to our shareholders.

-Under the Management Services Agreement, the Company will be obligated to pay a management fee to and, subject to certain conditions, reimburse the costs and out-of-pocket expenses of our Manager incurred on behalf of the Company in connection with the provision of services to the Company.
-Similarly, our businesses will be obligated to pay fees to and reimburse the costs and expenses of our Manager pursuant to any offsetting Management Services Agreements entered into between our Manager and one of our businesses, or any integration services agreements to which such businesses are a party.
-In addition, Sostratus LLC, as holder of the Allocation Interests, will be entitled to receive profit allocations.
+Under the Management Services Agreement, the Company will be obligated to pay management fees to and, subject to certain conditions, reimburse the costs and out-of-pocket expenses of our Manager incurred on behalf of the Company in connection with the provision of services to the Company.
+Similarly, our businesses will be obligated to pay fees to and reimburse the costs and expenses of our Manager pursuant to any offsetting management services agreements entered into between our Manager and one of our businesses.
+In addition, Sostratus LLC, as Holder of the Allocation Interests, will be entitled to receive profit allocations.
 While it is difficult to quantify with any certainty the actual amount of any such payments in the future, we do expect that such amounts could be substantial.
 See the section entitled Part 3, Item 13.
 "Certain Relationships and Related Transactions, and Director Independence" for more information about these payment obligations of the Company.
-The management fee and profit allocation will be payment obligations of the Company and, as a result, will be paid, along with other Company obligations, prior to the payment of distributions to shareholders.
+The management fees and profit allocation will be payment obligations of the Company and, as a result, will be paid, along with other Company obligations, prior to the payment of distributions to shareholders.
 As a result, the payment of these amounts may significantly reduce the amount of earnings and cash available for distribution to our shareholders.

 Costs - Risk 2